 Find us on My Journey!

 Students can make a study abroad advising appointment via My Journey.
-The blue links below will take students to My Journey where they can find Study Abroad Advising options.
+The blue boxes with each advisor's name will link to My Journey where students can find Study Abroad Advising options.

 Cami Ross

-Cami studied abroad in Cape Town, at Cape Technikon (now Cape Peninsula University of Technology), and in China where she also interned with a marketing firm.
-Cami has also traveled in Germany, Turkey and throughout Southern Africa.
-She is passionate about language learning and non-traditional locations.
-Read more.
+Cami studied abroad in Cape Town, at Cape Technikon (now Cape Peninsula University of Technology), and in China where she interned with a marketing firm.
+Cami studied abroad as an undergraduate in the Czech Republic, Wales (UK) and Hong Kong (China) and also during her graduate school in South Africa.
+Cami has traveled throughout Europe, Southern Africa, and Asia.

 Kevin Sullivan